rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 1. Before you can upload blobs to a storage account, you must create a container to store them in.
 Use the following command to create a container named "images" in the storage account, replacing ACCOUNT_NAME with the name you assigned to the storage account in the previous step:

 	```
-	az storage container create --name images --account-name ACCOUNT_NAME --public-access blob
+	az storage container create --name images --account-name ACCOUNT_NAME --public-access container
 	```

-	The ```--public-access blob``` switch makes blobs in the container public so they can be read without access keys.
-This will come in handy when the blobs are accessed from HDInsight in the next lab.
+	The ```--public-access container``` switch makes the contents of the container public.
+This will come in handy when the blobs are accessed from a Spark container in the next lab.

 You now have a storage account for storing images and a container to store them in.
 The next step is to upload some images.